Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing: Introduction

 The paper is organized as follows.
-Section \ref{s::RailwaySystemModel} gives a brief overview of the railway system model, which consists of infrastructure and traffic on it.
-In this section, we present the notions and formalism utilized to describe the problem of railways dispatching.
-In \ref{s::RailwaySystemModel} we propose an algorithm and depict our approach.
-This section takes advantage of linear programming; we also set out QUBO and HOBO representations.
-We demonstrate this approach in section \ref{s::Demonstration} on a theoretical model.
-The last section contains conclusions and a discussion on the possibility of further development of QUBO and HOBO representations to solve real-world transportation problems.
+Section \ref{s::RailwaySystemModel} gives a brief overview of the railway system model, which consists of infrastructure and traffic.
+In this section, we present the notions and formalism to describe the problem of railways rescheduling.
+In Section \ref{sec:prob} we present a linear programming representation, we set out the QUBO and HOBO formulations, and we describe our approach to rerouting.
+We demonstrate the formulations in Section \ref{s::Demonstration} both theoretically and using numerical calculations.
+The last section contains conclusions and a discussion on the possibility of further development of QUBO and HOBO representations to address railway rescheduling.